ibm-cloud-docs/power-iaas/vpn-connections-deprecated.md

 2. In the **VPN connections** page, click **Create connection**.
 3. In the **Create a new VPN connection** page, enter the following details:
     - **Connection name**: Enter a name for the connection, such as 'powervs-vpn-dallas'.
-    - **Peer gateway address**: Specify the IP address of the VPN gateway for the [client-managed environment]{: tag-teal} network.
+    - **Peer gateway address**: Specify the IP address of the VPN gateway for the [network in you client-managed environment]{: tag-teal}.
-    - **Preshared key**: Specify the authentication key of the VPN gateway for the [client-managed environment]{: tag-teal} network.
+    - **Preshared key**: Specify the authentication key of the VPN gateway for the [network in your client-managed environment]{: tag-teal}.
     - **IKE policy**: Use the default IKE policy or specify a custom IKE policy to define security parameters that will be used during Phase 1 of IKE negotiation.
     - **IPsec policy**: Use the default IPsec policy or specify a custom IPsec policy to define the security parameters that will be used during Phase 2 of IKE negotiation.
     - **Mode**: Select either **Route-based mode** or **Policy-based mode** to determine how the traffic is sent through the VPN tunnel.
 You cannot edit the mode of the VPN connection after you create the VPN connection.
     - **Local subnets**: Specify one or more subnets in the Power Virtual Server workspace that you want to connect through the VPN tunnel.
-    - **Peer subnets**: Specify one or more subnets in the [client-managed environment]{: tag-teal} network that you want to connect through the VPN tunnel.
+    - **Peer subnets**: Specify one or more subnets in the [network in your client-managed environment]{: tag-teal} that you want to connect through the VPN tunnel.
     - **Dead peer detection**: Shows the dead peer detection settings for the VPN connection.
 You can use the settings information to detect a dead IKE peer.
 These settings are displayed for informational purposes only; you cannot modify these settings.
 4. Review the estimated cost and click **Create**.